How To Clone Snapchat: Key Features And Tools

 This might sound banal, but Snapchat wouldn’t have become Snapchat without this feature.
 Combined with AR lenses and filters, users can record everything they wish, edit it with embedded creative tools and share it with others when the content is ready.

-Snapchat-like filters built with Banuba Face Filter SDK
+Snapchat filters built with Banuba Face Filter SDK

 Filters are design overlays that can be added on top of snaps.
 These are different from lenses and can add color effects, show venue info, feature Bitmojis created by users and more.
 Combined with lenses, filters are a great way for enabling user self-expression and engagement with the app.